 Opportunities in the medical field are changing rapidly, and as a physician, you can play a significant role in patients’ overall health and wellness in this growing profession.
 Although requirements vary at professional schools, a strong foundation in the natural and social sciences as part of a well-rounded liberal arts education is considered excellent preparation for medical school.
 Major changes to the MCAT in January 2015 heavily favor a liberal arts education, with emphasis on behavioral science, ethics and applied statistics.

 Central students are successful on entrance exams and in securing acceptance into medical schools with the assistance of an on-campus pre-health coordinator, internship coordinator and academic advisers to ensure that you complete the required courses, complete the required hours of observation, maintain a GPA of 3.6 or higher and take advantage of the many on-and off-campus opportunities for research and professional development.
+Central’s pre-professional program prepares you to pursue medical education in graduate school.
+With the help of your adviser, you will choose a major such as biology or chemistry that best prepares you for further study.

 While the medicine program is a recent addition to the college, a Central education has left earlier graduates well-equipped for a career in medicine.